tc39/proposal-defer-import-eval/README.md

 The solution described here assumes that the largest cost paid at start up is in building the Abstract Syntax Tree and in evaluation, but this is only true if loading the file is fast.
 For websites, this is not necessarily true - network speeds can significantly slow the performance.
-It has also resulted in a delayed adoption of ESMs for performance sensitive code.
+It has also resulted in a delayed adoption of ES Modules for performance-sensitive code.

 This said, the solution may lie in the same space.
 The batch preloading presentation by Dan Ehrenberg in the [November 2020 meeting](https://github.com/tc39/notes/blob/master/meetings/2020-11/nov-19.md#batch-preloading-and-javascript) pointed a direction for JS bundles, which would offer a delivery mechanism.
 This would mean that the modules may be available on disk for quick access.
-This would mean that the same technique used for server side applications would also work for web applications.
+This would mean that the same technique used for server-side applications would also work for web applications.
 Alternatively, HTTP2 servers could push resources eagerly to a client.

 ## Other Languages